 Its balanced programme develops the whole person – mind, body and soul, in an environment of social interaction and team working.

 There are three progressive levels of D of E programmes which, when successfully completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.

 In order to achieve the Award participants need to complete a programme of activities in four sections that involve helping the community/environment (volunteering), becoming fitter (physical), developing new skills (skills), planning, training for and completing 2 expeditions.

 With the help of DofE Leaders, participants select their own programme of activities and set themselves objectives.
 It’s not a competition or about being first.
 It’s all about self-development.

 In order to achieve the Bronze Award students must attend all of the training sessions, plan and prepare for a practice expedition and complete an assessed expedition.

 If you would like further information about the D of E Award please click here to go to the D of E website: http://www.dofe.org

-As part of the Castle Credo, our pupils are encouraged to ‘Be kind’.
+As part of the Castle Credo, our pupils are encouraged to ‘Be Kind’.
 This includes being kind to their peers, but also to others outside of school through our nominated charities each year.
-We allow our whole school community (pupils, staff and parents) to decide which two charities we are going to support, and then pupils have opportunities to fundraise for these charities throughout the year.
-We will soon be deciding upon our charities for the 2019/2020 academic year.
+We allow our whole school community (scholars, staff and parents) to be le by our Charity Society in deciding which charities we are going to support, and then scholars have opportunities to fundraise for these charities throughout the year.
+We will soon be deciding upon our charities for the 2020/21 academic year.